top of page

 White Christmas Lecture

 The 1954 movie White Christmas was a hit even before it debuted; how was that possible?
 How has it remained a perennial classic up through the present day?
 This Illustrated Lecture will show you how the film was created, who were the creative geniuses behind it, all with behind-the-scenes images and historical information.
-This program will be available on 1 November 2024.

 • See a clip of this lecture here